-Established in 2000 pursuant to Security Council Resolution 1315, the Special Court for Sierra Leone (SCSL) had jurisdiction over all violations of Sierra Leonean law and international humanitarian law (IHL) committed in Sierra Leone since 30 November 1996 and enjoyed primacy over the national courts of Sierra Leone.
-The SCSL had offices in Freetown, The Hague and New York City.
-The Residual Special Court for Sierra Leone took over the SCSL's functions after the latter closed in 2013.
+Established in 2000 pursuant to Security Council resolution 1315, the Special Court for Sierra Leone (SCSL) has jurisdiction over all violations of Sierra Leonean law and international humanitarian law (IHL) committed since 30 November 1996 and enjoys primacy over the national courts of Sierra Leone.
+The SCSL has offices in Freetown, The Hague and New York City.
+Under an agreement signed in February 2012, the

+Residual Special Court for Sierra Leone will take over the SCSL's functions after the latter closes.

-Inaugurated in March 2009 pursuant to Security Council Resolution 1664, the Special Tribunal for Lebanon (STL) has jurisdiction over the crimes committed under Lebanese criminal law in the attack on the former prime minister carried out on 14 February 2005.
+Inaugurated in March 2009 pursuant to Security Council resolution 1664, the Special Tribunal for Lebanon (STL) has jurisdiction over the crimes committed under Lebanese criminal law in the attack on the former Prime Minister carried out on 14 February 2005.
 It is the first international tribunal to try crimes under domestic law and to deal with terrorism as a distinct crime.
 The tribunal sits in The Hague and has an office in Beirut.

 Special Chambers were established in the courts of East Timor (Special Panel for Serious Crimes), Cambodia (Extraordinary Chambers), Serbia (War Crimes Chamber) and Bosnia-Herzegovina (War Crimes Chamber) in 2000, 2001, 2003 and 2005, respectively.
-In Kosovo,1 a hybrid entity known as the "Regulation 64 panels", established in 2000 by the United Nations Interim Administration Mission in Kosovo (UNMIK), allows international judges to serve alongside domestic judges to try war criminals.
+In Kosovo1, a hybrid entity known as the "Regulation 64 panels", established in 2000 by the United Nations Interim Administration Mission in Kosovo (UNMIK), allows international judges to serve alongside domestic judges to try war criminals.